mia-platform/documentation/docs/development_suite/identity-and-access-management/group-management.md

   </div>
 </div>

-It is possible to add to a group both users who already have access to the Company and new users who do not have access to the Company (but which already exist on the Platform).
-For the latter, once inserted their email address, they will receive an invitation to join that group of the Company.
-As long as they are part of at least one group of a Company, they can have access to the resources of that Company.
+Both users who are already part of the Company and new users whose have no access yet, can be added to a group.
+For the latter, the user must already be registered on the Platform.
+These users will receive an invitation to join the Company group.
+As long as a user is part of at least one group of a Company, this has access to the resources of that Company.

-The provided emails will be searched throughout existing users on the Platform and, if a match is found, the user will be invited to the group with the defined tole of that specific group.

 :::info
 If the user does not exist in the Platform, please open a Service Request to invite it to register in the Platform.
 :::

 ### Editing a Group

-After the creation of a group, it is possible to enter its detail page.
+After a group has been created, it is possible to view its detail page.
-Once entered, a Company Owner can perform the following actions:
+From this page, a Company Owner can perform the following actions:

 * Change group name
 * Edit group Company role